 The public participation element of this plan consisted of two major components: an open space and recreation survey and a public forum.
 First, a survey was used to solicit public input.
 The survey was available on the Town web site and paper copies were available at the May 25, 2016 Annual Town Meeting and the Town Clerk's Office in Town Hall.
+Postings about the survey was also advertised on the Town web site on 5/25/16, and the Conservation Commission Facebook page on 5/25/16 (52 people reached), 6/10/16 (750 reached) and 6/14/17 (279 reached).
 A summary of the survey results is presented in the Community Goals section.
 The complete results are presented in the Appendix.

 The survey results served as input in developing a draft Open Space and Recreation Plan update.
-The draft plan was made available on the Town web site, was distributed to the Planning Board, Conservation Commission, Selectmen, Parks Commission, Board of Appeals and Board of Health and was presented to a public forum held on March 8, 2017 at the Town Hall (See minutes in Appendix).
-[Note: Obviously this has not yet been done but is in progress]
+The draft plan was made available on the Town web site, was distributed to the Planning Board, Conservation Commission, Selectmen, Parks Commission, Board of Appeals and Board of Health and was presented to a public forum held on March 8, 2017 at the Town Hall.
+The public forum was advertised on the Town web site and the Conservation Commission Facebook page on 2/26/17 (440 reached), 2/27/17 (268 reached), 3/3/17 (85 reached) and 3/6/17 (228 reached).
+The forum was also broadcast on cable TV.

 The input from these sources was then used to produce a "final draft" that was distributed again to the Planning Board, Conservation Commission, Selectmen, Park and Recreation Commission, Board of Appeals and Board of Health as well as to the Metropolitan Area Planning Council.
 Comments received are in the Appendix.
-[Note: Again - in progress]